aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to OTP within C++ Applications" h2="Convert TEX to OTP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate TEX to OTP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export TEX to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to OTP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate TEX to OTP conversion feature inside your C++ applications.
+This is because OTP is a more secure and reliable format for storing and sharing documents.
+It is also more compatible with different platforms and devices.

+<h2>How Aspose.Total Helps for TEX to OTP Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you to easily export TEX to PPTX and then convert PPTX to OTP.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++.

+Using Aspose.PDF for C++, you can export TEX to PPTX in just two simple steps.
+It provides a wide range of features and options to help you to easily convert TEX to PPTX.
+It also supports a variety of file formats, including TEX, PPTX, PDF, HTML, and more.

+Once you have exported TEX to PPTX, you can use Aspose.Slides for C++ to convert PPTX to OTP.
+It provides a wide range of features and options to help you to easily convert PPTX to OTP.
+It also supports a variety of file formats, including PPTX, OTP, PDF, HTML, and more.

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you to easily export TEX to PPTX and then convert PPTX to OTP.
+It is easy to use and provides a wide range of features and options to help you to easily convert TEX to OTP.
+It also supports a variety of file formats, including TEX, PPTX, OTP, PDF, HTML, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}